-How to Pre-Qualify for Home Loans
+How to Get PreQualified for a Home Loan

 One of the first and most important steps when you are purchasing a home is pre-qualification; a process where a lender evaluates your financial situation, and gives you an estimate of the amount you’re eligible to borrow.